nf-core/eager/docs/usage.md

 ```
 > If you don't specify appropriate `--bwa_index`, `--fasta_index` parameters, the pipeline will create these indices for you automatically.
 Note, that saving these for later has to be turned on using `--saveReference`.
 You may also specify the path to a gzipped (`*.gz` file extension) FastA as reference genome - this will be uncompressed by the pipeline automatically for you.
 Note that other file extensions such as `.fna`, `.fa` are also supported but will be renamed to `.fasta` automatically by the pipeline.

-### `--size`
+### `--large_ref`

-This parameter is automatically set by the pipeline depending on the size of your chosen reference FastA genome.
-If this is larger than 3.5GB, the `samtools index` calls in the pipeline automatically generate `CSI` indices instead of `BAI` indices to accompensate for the size of the reference genome.
-Shouldn't be required for smaller genomes, but `>4GB` genomes have been shown to need `CSI` indices.
-You cannot set this parameter yourselves, but it is nevertheless documented for the sake of completeness in here.
+This parameter is required to be set for large reference genomes.
+If your reference genome is larger than 3.5GB, the `samtools index` calls in the pipeline need to generate `CSI` indices instead of `BAI` indices to accompensate for the size of the reference genome.
+This parameter is not required for smaller references (including a human `hg19` or `grch37`/`grch38` reference), but `>4GB` genomes have been shown to need `CSI` indices.

 ### `--genome` (using iGenomes)